Peary Charan Sarkar: Presidency College

-In 1863 Sarkar was appointed as a temporary lecturer at Presidency College, Kolkata, and in 1867 he was made permanent.
-There was some opposition to this as he had never completed his education, but in those days this was not so unusual as it later was to become, and Sircar's abilities were plainly evident to the authorities.
+In 1863 Sarkar was appointed as a temporary lecturer at Presidency College, Kolkata.
+In 1867, he was made a permanent lecturer.
+There was some opposition to this, as Sarkar had never completed his education, but such a promotion was not uncommon, and Sircar's abilities were sufficient to the heads of the school.

-He continued his campaigning for women's rights, donating two and a half thousand rupees (then a huge sum of money) to the Widow remarriage Fund in 1869.
+He continued his campaign for women's rights, donating two and a half thousand rupees to the Widow Remarriage Fund in 1869.
 In 1873, he became a member of the working committee of Keshub Chunder Sen's Society for the Suppression of Vice in Indian Society.
 He was also associated with the Bengal Temperance Society.
 Keshab Chandra Sen later took up his work on temperance in Indian Reform Association.

-Even after he was appointed as Assistant Professor at Presidency College, he used to visit Colootollah school and take a few classes whenever he could.
-He was a very meticulous teacher and always corrected his students' work minutely.
-He also insisted that they learn practical skills as well, and used to teach them gardening.
-In 1875, while working in his garden, he cut his finger.
+After he was appointed as Professor at Presidency College, Sarkar would visit Colootollah school and take a few classes whenever he could.
+He was regarded as a very meticulous teacher, always correcting his students' work precisely.
+He also insisted that they learn practical skills as well, and used to teach his students gardening.
+In 1875, while working in his garden, Sarkar cut his finger.
 The wound turned gangrenous and an operation failed to save his life.
-He died on 1 October.
+Sarkar died on 1 October 1875.

 The Reading Books

-The First Book of Reading for Native Children was published in 1850, probably by the School Book Press, and the rest of the Reading Books (numbers two to six) came out between 1851 and 1870, not necessarily in sequence.
+The First Book of Reading for Native Children was published in 1850, likely by the School Book Press, and the rest of the Reading Books (numbers two to six) came out between 1851 and 1870, not necessarily in sequence.
 In 1875 Sarkar's friend and colleague at Presidency College, E. R. Lethbridge, proposed a revision of the books and began negotiations with Thacker and Spink of Calcutta to republish them.
-However, at around this time Lethbridge was contacted by Macmillan and Company and (rather unethically) he gave the books to them.
-Thacker had already printed a few copies and when this was discovered Macmillan had to buy them up and soothe Thacker's ruffled feelings.
+However, around this time Lethbridge was contacted by Macmillan and Company, later giving the books to them.
+Thacker had already printed a few copies, and when the deal was discovered, Macmillan had to buy the books to appease Thacker.

-Macmillan were looking for a ready made series with which to launch their Indian publishing business.
+Macmillan was looking for a ready-made series with which to launch their Indian publishing business.

 Other achievements

 Sarkar played a significant role in the Bengal Renaissance.
-Apart from his role in initiating women's education and impressing upon people to send their daughters to school when Bethune school was opened, he played a pioneering role in the teaching of agriculture in a scientific manner.
+Apart from his role in initiating women's education and impressing upon people to send their daughters to school when Bethune School was opened, he played a pioneering role in the teaching of agriculture in a scientific manner.
 He set up a vocational training centre for the children of women workers and was instrumental in opening many new schools.
 He was one of the patrons of Hindu Mela.